Useful Observing Tools

 stars.
 Makes it easy to find and center a Messier object in a telescope

-(if the telescope is equipped with a telrad; the C14 at Prices Fork has
+(if the telescope is equipped with a telrad; the C14 at the Anderson Observatory has

 a telrad).
 Messier objects are the brightest 100, or so, galaxies,